shahramyalameha/ElATools/README.md

 Compilation
 -----------

+The db directory contains the elastic constant database file.
+The path of these files must be specified before installation.
+For this purpose, you can use run_path.sh script to path these files.
+This script is located in the soc directory and runs as follows:

+chmod +x run_path.sh ; ./run_path.sh

+Then you need the complete path (example: /home/.../soc/db/ ) of the elastic constant database files (Cijs.binery and All_2ID_cop.csv) in the db directory, which is different for the user system.

 Then Go into ElATools-v*.*.*/soc directory, Choose and Edit Makefile, Change the blas library ” libs= ” to your lapack+blas library
 After the compliation, the binary ‘Elatools.x , dat2wrl.x, dat2gnu.x and dat2agr.x’ are copied to Elatools.x /bin/, you can put this path to the system PATH with